-Control panel: sponge or soft cloth and water.
-Stainless steel (on some models): mild soap and water, then rinse with clean water and dry with soft cloth, or use stainless steel cleaner.
-Turntable: mild soap and water or dishwasher.
-Rack(s): mild soap, water and washcloth.
-Dishwasher cleaning is not recommended.
+Control panel: sponge of soft cloth and water er.
+Stainless steel (on some models): mild soap and water, then rinse with clean wate and dry with soft cloth, or use stainless steel cleaner.
+Turntable: mild soap and water or dishwash er.
+Rack(s): mild soap, water and washcloth. mended.
+Dishwasher cleaning is not recom-